When little and large meet, you get the HUG dog, or as I prefer, the PUGSKY!

 Size & Height – How Big Does a Husky Pug Mix Get?

-The Husky is a medium-sized dog whereas the Pug is a small-sized dog, what you end up with is a small-medium hybrid that’s usually on the small side.
+The Husky is a medium-sized dog whereas the Pug is a small-sized dog, what you end up with is a small-medium crossbreed that’s usually on the small side.

 - The average height of a fully grown Husky Pug mix ranges anywhere from 10 inches to 23 inches.
-This depends on which parent genes the hybrid takes on more.
+This depends on which parent genes the crossbreed takes on more.

 This is similar to height, as the two breeds are so drastically different.
 The weight ultimately depends on the size and height of the Husky Pug mix.

-The average height of a Husky Pug mix can range from as little as 15lbs all the way to 60lbs.
+The average weight of a Husky Pug mix can range from as little as 15lbs all the way to 60lbs.